Christian Walker Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 12th in the league.
+- The 8.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 14th in MLB.

-- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Cardinals have a 4.64 team ERA that ranks 19th among all MLB pitching staffs.

-- Cardinals pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.1 per game).
+- Cardinals pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The Cardinals are sending Montgomery (2-1) out for his fourth start of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts through 18 1/3 innings pitched.
+- Woodford (0-2) takes the mound for the Cardinals in his fourth start of the season.
+He's put together a 5.65 ERA in 14 1/3 innings pitched, with 11 strikeouts.

-- The lefty's most recent time out was on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- His most recent appearance came on Saturday against the Pittsburgh Pirates, when the right-hander tossed 5 1/3 scoreless innings while allowing seven hits.

+- The 26-year-old has an ERA of 5.65, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.